Module Registration Deadlines

 Registration for modules takes place online via Student Records, where a list of modules that you are able to take in the following academic session will be available to select.
-You can amend your selections online, and are welcome to consult your Programme Director (the person who will approve your modules) about your selection if you have options.
-It is also possible to amend your selections by completing a module amendment form (internal pages).
+You can amend your selections online, and are welcome to consult your Programme Director (the person who will approve your modules) about your selection.
+It is also possible to amend your selections by completing a module amendment form.

 Registry Services will contact you via your King’s email with information on when you can make your selections and how to access the online module selection facility.
 Before making your selections please read the guidance notes carefully, and the online instructions given.
 If there is a problem at any stage you must contact Registry Services and your Programme Administrator.

 If you have any doubts about your module choices, you can try out some lectures from different modules during the first week of each semester.